pleiszenburg/zugbruecke/README.rst

 really know what you are doing or unless you are absolutely desperate.
-Being experimental in nature and of alpha quality, it is prone to fail in a number of unpredictable ways, some of which might not be obvious or might not show any (intermediately) recognizable symptoms at all.
+Being experimental in nature and of alpha quality, it is prone to fail in a number of unpredictable ways, some of which might not be obvious or might not even show any (intermediately) recognizable symptoms at all.

 If this has not driven you off and you nevertheless want to use pycrosscall in individual, well isolated cases in production environments, feel free to contact